-OUTERWEAR: Coats, Jacket, Un-hooded Sweatshirts & Hoodies
+OUTERWEAR: Coats, Jacket, Un-hooded Sweatshirts

-- Outerwear (including coats, jackets, sweatshirts AND hoodies) may be worn during recess and/or PE when it's cold and/or rainy, but must be removed upon re-entering the building and placed in a student's locker, cubby or other area as designated by the teacher.
-If a classroom is unusually cold, the teacher may make an exception. - Outerwear (coats, jackets & un-hooded sweatshirts) may be worn in and around the building if it is solid white, baby blue (not royal blue or aqua), light yellow (not gold), or navy. - Hoodies: Middle School students (grades 6,7 & 8) may purchase Riverview hoodies on the school's website (beginning October 2019) and wear them in and around the school building, including in classrooms.
-The hood of the hoodie must remain down AT ALL TIMES.
-Hoodies not sold by Riverview may only be worn at recess & PE, and must be removed upon re-entering the building.
+- Outerwear (including coats, jackets, and un-hooded sweatshirts) may be worn during recess and/or PE when it's cold and/or rainy, but must be removed upon re-entering the building and placed in a student's locker, cubby or other area as designated by the teacher.
+If a classroom is unusually cold, the teacher may make an exception. - Outerwear (coats, jackets & un-hooded sweatshirts) may be worn in and around the building if it is solid white, baby blue (not royal blue or aqua), light yellow (not gold), or navy. - Hoodies: All hoodies are prohibited.